Skip to main content

 The Path Forward: Pragmatism Over Idealism

 To manage this complex relationship, both nations must recalibrate their strategies.
 China could benefit from revisiting Deng Xiaoping’s pragmatic foreign policy of the 1980s, which emphasized stability and cooperation.
-De-escalating border tensions and adopting a more collaborative approach in contested regions would help build trust.
+De‑escalating border tensions and adopting a more collaborative approach would help build trust.

 India, meanwhile, should pursue realistic engagement.
 Recognizing that structural differences are unlikely to be resolved under China’s current leadership, India must assert its interests confidently while maintaining a non‑violent posture.
 Strengthening ties with Himalayan neighbors and deepening partnerships with other democracies could help counterbalance Chinese influence.